Regular equipment maintenance is the easiest way to avoid unplanned downtime

 Or Let Us Handle Your Equipment Maintenance

 No time for preventative maintenance?
-Michelli Weighing & Measurement offers preventative maintenance agreements so our customers don’t have to worry about maintenance if they choose not to.
+Michelli Weighing & Measurement offers preventative maintenance service agreements so our customers don’t have to worry about maintenance if they choose not to.
 Plus, preventative maintenance customers enjoy discounts on replacement parts, predetermined service rates & more.
 Let us take one more thing off your plate.
 Contact your nearest location today to learn more.